ajthor/ajthor.github.io/_pages/bio.md

   - /bio.html
 ---

-I am a postdoctoral researcher at the ODEN Institute for Computational Engineering & Science at the University of Texas at Austin.
-I received my Ph.D. in 2023 from the University of New Mexico and wrote my dissertation on methods for data-driven stochastic optimal control using Hilbert space embeddings of distributions.
+I am a postdoctoral researcher at the [ODEN Institute for Computational Engineering & Science](https://oden.utexas.edu) at the [University of Texas at Austin](https://www.utexas.edu).
+I received my Ph.D. in 2023 from the [University of New Mexico](https://www.unm.edu) and wrote my [dissertation](https://www.proquest.com/dissertations-theses/data-driven-stochastic-optimal-control-using/docview/2881072078/se-2) on methods for data-driven stochastic optimal control using Hilbert space embeddings of distributions.

-My expertise lies at the intersection of data-driven methods for control, human-centered autonomy, and statistical machine learning techniques.
+I am broadly interested in topics related to data-driven methods for control, human-centered autonomy, and statistical machine learning techniques.

+Please feel free to reach out to me via email: <object class="svg-email-protection" data="{{ site.url }}/images/email.svg" type="image/svg+xml"></object>

 ------